 August 9th, 2018

 Adva started working at our lab on August 1st 2018, afer receiving a grant from the LeaDing Fellows postdocs program to conduct research on creating an inclusive school environment for deaf and hard of hearing children, with a focus on social inclusion.
+Read more about the research Adva is conducting here.
 Congratulations and welcome Adva!

 How did you become interested in this area of research?